GraceXu182/binaryclassifiers_squareloss/README.md

  3) If you want to visualize the experimental results, please download the jupyter notebook script file [here](https://www.dropbox.com/s/717k1cug1ejxqcn/final_visualization_0602.zip?dl=0) for visualization.

 ## Reference
-If you feel this repo is helpful for your research, please cite the corresponding paper below.
+If you feel this repo is helpful for your research, please cite our paper below.

 [Dynamics and Neural Collapse in Deep Classifiers trained with the Square Loss](https://cbmm.mit.edu/sites/default/files/publications/JMLR__2021-22.pdf) by A Rangamani, M Xu, A Banburski, Q Liao and T Poggio, 2021.